Harvard–Yale football rivalry: 1905

 November 25 was the conclusion of another undefeated, untied season for Yale.
-An estimated crowd of 43,000 at Soldiers Field witnessed a 6 – 0 Yale win and enough violent play to prompt the delivery of a note from the benefactor who donated to Soldier Field to Harvard, Henry Lee Higginson, to Crimson head coach Bill Reid.
-The note requested the withdrawal of the Crimson team from the playing field.
-Reid ignored the request from the American Civil War veteran who was wounded by sabre and pistol at the First Battle of Bull Run.
+An estimated crowd of 43,000 at Soldiers Field witnessed a 6–0 Yale win and enough violent play to prompt the delivery of a note from the benefactor who donated to Soldiers Field to Harvard, Henry Lee Higginson, to Crimson head coach Bill Reid.
+The note requested the withdrawal of the Crimson team from the playing field; Reid ignored the request.

 Bob Forbes was the only player to cross the goal line.

 Harvard finished the season 8–2–1, Yale 10–0.

 1908

 The game played November 21 marked the end of a six-game winning streak for Yale.
 Harvard won, 4–0, on a field goal by Victor Kennard, a fullback, at Yale Field in Orange, Connecticut.
 Hamilton Fish III, captain of the 1909 team (and acting captain 1908 when that year's captain was injured) was a mainstay at tackle the 1907–1909 seasons.

-Percy Haughton, Harvard's first professional coach, was understood to had strangled to death a bulldog during the pregame pep talk.
+Percy Haughton, Harvard's first professional coach, was understood to have strangled to death a bulldog during the pregame pep talk.
 This contest was his first as a head coach versus Yale.
 Contemporary research concludes that at worse Haughton "strangled" a papier mache bulldog and tied another such creation to the back fender of his automobile.

 1909

-November 20 in Boston Harvard and Yale competed for the national championship.
-Ted Coy captained Yale squad that shutout Harvard, 8–0.
+On November 20 in Boston, Harvard and Yale competed for the national championship.
+Ted Coy captained the Yale squad which shutout Harvard, 8–0.
 Coy threw a touchdown pass and Harvard didn't advance pass the Yale 30 yard line the entire contest.
-Harvard fielded two future NFF/College Football Hall of Fame members, Bob Fisher—a future head coach for the Crimson, and Hamilton Fish.
+Harvard fielded two future NFF/College Football Hall of Fame members, Bob Fisher—a future head coach for the Crimson—and Hamilton Fish.
 The pair were respectively right guard and right tackle on offense.
 Their coach Percy Haughton also would win election to the Hall of Fame.

 Harvard would dominate the series from 1909 to 1922, earning an 8–1–2 record.

 1914

 The game played on November 21 was the inaugural event at the Yale Bowl.
-William Howard Taft and Theodore Roosevelt were said to be among the spectators, a throng estimated at more than 70,000 but less than 74,000.
+William Howard Taft and Theodore Roosevelt were said to be among the spectators, a throng estimated at between 70,000 and 74,000.
 Harvard won, 36–0.

 The day's memorable play was a 98-yard touchdown run after a recovered fumble by Jeff Coolidge.
 Coolidge gathered the Yale fumble with Harvard leading by two touchdowns.

 "Yale has the Bowl but Harvard has the punch" was reportedly repeated often in the press the next day.